 Under International Auditing Standards, external auditors are required to report to those charged with governance on the significant findings from their audit before giving their audit opinion, the purpose of which is to highlight any significant matters.
-The 2018/19 report concluded that no significant audit and accounting issues were identified and that there were no material deficiencies in internal control, leading to an overall unqualified opinion.
+The 2019/20 report concluded that no significant audit and accounting issues were identified and that there were no material deficiencies in internal control.
+An overall qualified audit opinion was delivered, but this was as a direct result of the impact of Covid 19 which prevented the auditors attending the onsite count of inventory to confirm the value of stock held on 31 March 2020.

-Audit opinion for the 2018/19 Statement of Accounts:
+Audit opinion for the Statement of Accounts / Financial Statements:

 The audit involves obtaining evidence about the amounts and disclosures in the Statement of Accounts sufficient to give reasonable assurance that the Statement of Accounts is free from material misstatement, whether caused by fraud or error.
-For 2018/19, ESPO's Statement of Accounts presented a true and fair view, in accordance with the relevant codes and regulation.
+For 2019/20, ESPO's Statement of Accounts presented a true and fair view, in accordance with the relevant codes and regulation.